Skip to content using Screen Reader

 Reach

-This means how often is the Web site mentioned in forum posts, in media articles, how does it Google.
+This means how often is the Web site mentioned in forum posts, in media articles.
 How many comments, and commenters, are there for the Web site’s forum or blog posts.
-What are its Google and Alexa ratings?
+What is its Alexa rating?
 What observed influence has it had on our industry.

 Alexa rankings indicate how often a Web site's home page is hit by users.
 Lower values are better.